SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond: Results

 Both the experimental and theoretical results confirm that with our current setup, we can achieve a $\pi/2$ rotation with the generated SUPER pulses.
-Since the non-unity inversion fidelity is a result of the achievable pulse powers, we extend the simulation to higher powers.
-We find that it is theoretically possible to increase the inversion fidelity up to 99.8\% by simply increasing the power.
-Therefore, we conclude the implemented method is capable of achieving full inversion and facilitating deterministic photon extraction (see supplementary saterials).
+Since the non-unity inversion fidelity is a result of the limited experimental pulse powers, we extend the simulation to higher powers.
+We find that it is theoretically possible to increase the inversion fidelity up to 99.8\% by simply increasing the power of the laser pulses (see Supplementary~Fig.~\ref{fig:sup_superFullInversion}).
+Therefore, we conclude the implemented method is capable of achieving full inversion and facilitating deterministic photon extraction.